vocdex/SpottyAI/README.md

 # Project Mobile Robotics

 This repository provides the codebase and an initial structure for the Mobile Robotics project of the Chair of Automatic Control at FAU.
-The intention of the repo is to provide you with all the required tools and examples that allow a quick head start into the project.
+The intention of the repository is to provide you with all the required tools and examples that allow a quick head start into the project.

 ## Getting started